NoriSte/kentcdodds.com/content/blog/await-dont-sleep-your-e2e-tests/index.md

 <h3 id="custom-waitings">Custom waitings</h3>

-The various UI testing tools/frameworks have built-in solutions to perform lot of checks, but let's concentrate on writing a custom waiting.
+The various UI testing tools/frameworks have built-in solutions to perform a lot of checks, but let's concentrate on writing a custom waiting.
 Since UI testing is 100% asynchronous, a custom waiting should face recursive promises, a concept not so handy to manage at the beginning.